15 Things You Might Not Know About QVC

-Developed by Franklin Mint founder Joe Segel in 1986 as an alternative to the Home Shopping Network, QVC (which stands for Quality, Value, and Convenience) has taken the notion of “theatrical retailing” and turned it into a $9 billion dollar business.
+Developed by Franklin Mint founder Joe Segel in 1986 as an alternative to the Home Shopping Network, QVC (which stands for Quality, Value, and Convenience) has taken the notion of “theatrical retailing” and turned it into a business that earned $14.1 billion in revenue in 2018 alone.
+(Cementing their dominance, they purchased HSN in 2017 for $2.1 billion.)
 Hosts work 24 hours a day to beam live product demonstrations to consumers, chirp greetings to callers, and find new ways to extol the benefits of leaf blowers.

 But behind the porcelain-veneer smiles churns a relentless machine that works very hard to make everything seem very casual.
 Take a look at some of the channel’s top selling points.

 The concept of home shopping was popularized by Bud Paxson, an AM radio station owner who settled a debt with an advertiser by accepting 118 can openers that he sold over the dial to listeners.
 Paxson brought the idea to television in the form of HSN; Segel thought the presentations were tacky.
 In starting rival QVC, Segal hired more polished hosts—and more importantly, gave cable providers a percentage of sales.
 In return, QVC would get a higher channel assignment and more eyeballs.

 QVC went live on November 24, 1986, with host John Eastman presenting a Windsor Shower Companion for $11.49.
 Sensing Eastman would probably hit a ceiling on how he could demonstrate such an item without rolling out a tub, the production also offered a live drawing that resembled a Power Ball segment: customers that had a credit card matching the four-digit number were entered into a $25,000 sweepstakes.
 The channel took $7,400 worth of orders that day.
 Fifteen years later, on December 2, 2001, the number was $80 million.